Practical Linux, Windows Server and cloud guides for IT pros.

-Advanced Jenkinsfile Techniques for CICD
+Advanced Jenkinsfile Techniques for Better CI/CD Pipelines

 Continuous Integration and Continuous Deployment (CI/CD) are critical aspects of modern software development.
 They allow teams to rapidly iterate on their code and deliver high-quality software to customers faster.